-This is a very exciting time as the covers are removed and the groundwork is commenced.
+The 2018 digging season is upon us and The Cairns excavation is now being prepared for the new season – an exciting time as the covers are removed and the groundwork begins.
 Especially as this year the spoil heap has been moved and a new trench is to be opened.

 It is a measure of the interest generated in this site that the University of the Highlands and Islands Archaeology Institute team now have a veritable army of volunteers from all over the world ready to start work.
 However before the daily dig diary begins, perhaps it might be an idea to talk you through some of the structures that have been discovered at the site, to help you locate the finds that Martin and his team discover over the next few weeks of excavation.
-Here is everything you have ever wanted to know about The Cairns, but were too afraid to ask…..well almost…..

-Structure A: The Broch
+Structure A: the broch

-Structure A is a broch, sometimes known as an Atlantic Roundhouse, a massive sub circular structure around 22m in overall diameter.
+Structure A is a broch, sometimes known as an Atlantic Roundhouse, a massive sub-circular structure around 22m in overall diameter.
 The walls of the broch are 5m thick, and the structure has an internal diameter of over 11m.
 It is well-preserved with the remains reaching over 2m in height at some points.

 The Cairns project is a very rare opportunity to explore the entire suite of floors (from the very earliest to the last) from inside a broch, as this has very seldom happened in the modern era.
 At The Cairns we seem to have very good preservation of these important deposits and this is a real boon to the project.
 The work here should contribute a great deal to the study of the Iron Age in Scotland.

-Last season, when the main trench was extended on the southern corner we were treated to a view of the inner edge of this feature and we were able to excavate a few deposits from the fills.
+Last season, when the main trench was extended on the southern corner, we were treated to a view of the inner edge of this feature and we were able to excavate a few deposits from the fills.
 The ditch fills were very rich in animal bone, and in artefacts, including several bronze objects and a substantial quantity of pottery.

 Structure B Area: A Late Iron Age/Pictish Settlement

 There are two main rectilinear and buildings present, with many well-preserved hearths, stone fixtures and fittings, small cells or chambers, thresholds, wall piers and floors.
 Often these various elements can be seen to relate to each other in a complex manner, with successive features cutting and partly demolishing earlier elements.

 The area has yielded numerous small finds including substantial amounts of pottery, stone tools, an extensive animal bone assemblage, gaming counters, as well as a number of striking metal items, including numerous knife blades.

 We now know that this post-broch settlement began at some point between the mid-3rd and 4th Centuries AD.
 How long it lasted into the Late Iron Age/Pictish period is not clear as yet.

 This hearth and the central location of the building directly juxtaposed with the infilled interior of the abandoned broch make us suspect that the occupants of the B complex were keen to bask in the afterglow of the monumental broch, placing themselves directly over the core of its remains as if to co-opt its former position and grandeur.

 It is intriguing therefore that Structure B1 was contemporary with whoever was managing the wealth required to sponsor an episode of lavish jewellery-making on site (see Structure K).

 Structure C “The Workshop/Smithy” and another possible workshop:Structure E

 Structures C and E lie toward the east and south-east of the main trench respectively.
 They are similar in construction and both directly overlie, and intervene in, the remains of the walls of the Structure A broch.

 Both structures have yielded evidence for formal hearths in their interiors and, in the case of Structure C, a set of stone-settings and laid clay features indicate the remains of a grain dryer.
 In addition, there seem to be high temperature hearth stones present and a large quantity of heat affected materials.
-This and the presence of moulds, bog ore, and fragments of tuyeres (nozzles or sockets used as the interface between furnace features and the bellows) indicate that the building had an industrial or craft-working role, at least during one stage in its life.
+This, and the presence of moulds, bog ore, and fragments of tuyeres (nozzles or sockets used as the interface between furnace features and the bellows), indicate that the building had an industrial or craft-working role, at least during one stage in its life.

 The story of the very final acts inside this building is a very intriguing one.
 It seems there was a substantial episode of burning within the building.
 Currently this is interpreted as a deliberate act of decommissioning, which may have involved setting light to the building roof.

 Also, in the closing stages of the building a remarkable cache of twelve long-handled decorated combs, six of them carefully decorated with incised lines, were deposited in a pot and placed close to the entrance of the building.
 These combs were themselves caught up in the burning episode, as their fire-cracked, warped and fragmented state reveals.

-Structure K: Even More Metalworking Evidence
+Structure K: Even more metalworking evidence

 Located in the northern part of the site, in the area we call Trench M, Structure K is an important part of the story of the site.
 There are the impressive remains of an episode of metalworking that include furnaces; bronze waste, bronze splashes and droplets, crucibles, and very significantly: moulds for casting fine bronze jewellery items.